odriverobotics/ODrive/docs/odrivetool.md

 ## Liveplotter

 Liveplotter is used for the graphical plotting of odrive parameters (i.e. position) in real time.
 To start liveplotter, close any other instances of liveplotter and run `odrivetool liveplotter` from a new anaconda prompt window.
 By defult two parameters are plotted on startup; the encoder positon of axis 1 and axis 2.
-In the below example the motors are running in open `closed_loop_control` while they are being forced off position by hand.
+In the below example the motors are running in `closed_loop_control` while they are being forced off position by hand.

 ![Liveplotter position plot](figure_1.png)